ziyed/pdf-to-image/README.md

-# Laravel library to convert a PDF to an Image
+# A Laravel library to convert a PDF to an Image

 This Library helps to convert any PDF file to an Image